Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Principal subspace of

 \item[\textbf{Type \RomanNumeralCaps 3}]: $E_{i,i+1}E_{j,j'}=-E_{i,j'}E_{j,i+1},$ where $j<i<i+1<j'. $

 \end{itemize} \begin{rem}

-Inside the jet algebra $J_\infty(A)$, Type \RomanNumeralCaps 1 relations generate further relations coming from $z$-coefficients of where $E^{+}_{i,j}(z)=\sum_{n\in\mathbb{Z}_{<0}}(E_{i,j})_{(n)}z^{-n-1}$ denotes the holomorphic part of the field associated to $E_{i,j}$.
+Inside the jet algebra $J_\infty(A)$, Type \RomanNumeralCaps 1 relations generate further relations coming from $z$-coefficients of where $E^{+}_{i,j}(z):=\sum_{n\in\mathbb{Z}_{<0}}(E_{i,j})_{(n)}z^{-n-1}$ denotes the holomorphic part of the field $E_{i,j}(z)$.
 For Type \RomanNumeralCaps 2 and \RomanNumeralCaps 3 relations, we use similar notation.
-In order to simplify presentation, we often write $A^+(z)B^+(z)=0$ to denote set of relations obtained by taking all $z$-coefficients in the expansion.
+In order to simplify presentation, we often write $a^+(z)b^+(z)=0$ to denote a whole family of relations obtained by taking all $z$-coefficients in the expansion.

 \end{rem}